 don’t pay them any money, regardless of their idle threats

 Direct Publisher masks it’s online identity

 According to the Whois results for the dodgy website, the domain name has been hidden using Domains by Proxy.
 Basically, the public details have been hidden to stop anyone discovering who register the domain and where they may be located.
 This is a similar tactic used by illegal file-sharing and pirate websites.
-I’ve issued a complaint to ICANN (the Internet Corporation for Assigned Names and Numbers) and await their response.
+It appears that this is perfectly legal.